 - a.
-Provide the proposed Design-Build Team members' specialized experience and competence in higher education or equivalent facilities, especially those with teaching and research labs in chemistry and biology fields.
-Simulation laboratory experience is also important. - b.
-Provide the proposed Team members' specialized experience with design of high-performance buildings, life cycle cost analysis, and long-term maintainability. - c.
+Provide the proposed Design-Build Team members' specialized experience and competence in higher education or equivalent facilities, especially those with description of qualification/experiences. - b.
+Provide the proposed Team members' specialized experience with design of research facilities and/or farm facilities, especially those that were in active use during the work. - c.
 Provide relevant past performance of Team members working on a highly collaborative integrated project team.
 Include type of project, budget, issues addressed during design and construction, construction duration, and what made this a highly functioning team.
 Clearly identify which proposed Team members were involved in these projects and their role. - d.
 Demonstrate how the proposed members will work together to complement each other's strengths.